peacheym/music-theory-visualizer/Assignment1/README.md

 Next, navigate to `<insert link>` to view the finished project.

+## Interactivity

+I have programmed several interactive components to fulfil the final 20% component of this assignment.
+A list of how each of these can be used by a user is as follows:

+- Chart 1: When a user clicks on the date, they are able to toggle between data for 2021 and 2022.
+- Chart 3
+- Chart 4
+- Chart 5
+- Chart 6

 ## Citations

 I used several references to the d3 documentation while learning about how it worked for this assignment.
 While the work included as submission for this assignment is my own, some code aspects of it were inspired directly from this documentation.
 A set of links to specific pages of documentation I refered to is included below, along with the code snippets which utilized that information.

+- [1]: https://www.tutorialsteacher.com/d3js/select-dom-element-using-d3js (used to learn how to select and delete svg elements by ID, found it in the notes later.)